pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 ### 3. & 4.
 Test the "Save All" buttons

 1. make a second Illustrator file using preset Web › Web-Large (1920x1080 px)
+2. add some text and a rectangle
-2. save it as "page2.ai" in folder "sync"
+3. save it as "page2.ai" in folder "sync"
-3. add some text and a rectangle
 4. click "Save All"
-5. wait for alert then click "OK"
+5. wait for the alert then click "OK" you will get a "replace files" confirmation alert
-6. verify in Finder that sync/Svija/SVG Files/page1-01.svg and page2-01 were created
+6. verify in the Finder that sync/Svija/SVG Files/page1-01.svg and page2-01 were created
-you will get a "replace files" confirmation alert
 7. press space for quick look or open the SVG in Safari to verify that it matches the Illustrator file

 Repeat steps 3-7 but use the button "Save All & Close"